When aCustomer Presents an ID Whose Physical Description Does Not Match the Holder

 Scientific Perspective on Physical Descriptors

 From a biometric standpoint, human appearance can change due to chronological aging, environmental factors, or intentional modifications.
-Even so, studies show that facial morphology may shift by up to 10‑15% over a decade, affecting perceived age, skin texture, and facial landmarks.
+In practice, studies show that facial morphology may shift by up to 10‑15% over a decade, affecting perceived age, skin texture, and facial landmarks.
 These natural variations underscore why relying solely on a static photograph for identity verification is insufficient.
 Modern verification systems therefore incorporate dynamic features—such as voice patterns or gait analysis—to improve accuracy.

 Building Customer Trust While Ensuring Security